LearnersGuild/learning-os/game/roles/README.md

-# Documentation: Roles
+# Roles

 ## Starting a Role

 Players enter the game by playing as one or more roles.
 In order to take on a role, a player must _commit_ to that role's Role Contract.

-For example, to become a Mentor (i.e. play the Mentor Role), you must commit to a Mentor Contract.
-By doing so, you would be agreeing to uphold the accountabilities of the Mentor role.
+For example, to become an Apprentice (i.e. play the Apprentice Role), you must commit to an Apprentice Contract.
+By doing so, you would be agreeing to uphold the accountabilities of the Apprentice role.

 ## Revoking a Role